Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 The Input System has two layers.
 The low-level layer receives raw input from the platform-specific back end that ships with Unity, and stores that input as device state in unmanaged memory.
 The high-level layer interprets that state as controls, actions, and bindings that your application code responds to.

-This page describes the built-in back end that supplies the input, then the low-level system that stores it, then the high-level system that interprets it.
+The built-in back end supplies the input, the low-level system stores it, and the high-level system interprets it.

 ## The built-in back end

 The foundation of the Input System is the built-in back-end code.
 This platform-specific code collects information about the available devices, and the input data from those devices.
 The code isn't part of the Input System package; it ships with Unity itself, and it has an implementation for each runtime platform that Unity supports.

 The Input System interfaces with the built-in back end in two ways: